 - a.
 Housing development projects that qualify for base incentives, request up to three additional incentives, and require no other discretionary actions, must file an application pursuant to Section 13.4.5.
 (Director Determination).
 Regardless of any other findings established in Section 13.4.5 (Director Determination), the Director of Planning must approve a density bonus and requested additional incentives unless the Director finds that: - i.
 The incentive is not required in order to provide for affordable housing costs as defined in California Health and Safety Code Section 50052.5, or affordable housing rents as defined in California Health and Safety Code Section 50053; or - ii.
 The incentive will have a specific adverse impact upon public health and safety or the physical environment or on any real property that is listed in the California Register of Historical Resources and for which there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact without rendering the development unaffordable to Very Low Income, Low Income, and Moderate Income households.
-Inconsistency with the zoning or General Plan designation of a lot does not constitute a specific adverse impact upon the public health or safety.

-- b.
-Housing development projects that request up to three additional incentives and that require other discretionary actions, the applicable procedures set forth in Sec.
+Inconsistency with the zoning or General Plan designation of a lot does not constitute a specific adverse impact upon the public health or safety. - b.
+Housing development projects that request up to three additional incentives and that require other discretionary actions, shall apply the procedures in Sec.
 13A.2.10.
-(Multiple Approvals) apply. - i.
-The decision must include a separate section clearly labeled "Density Bonus/Affordable Housing Incentives Determination." - ii.
-Regardless of any other findings that may be applicable, the decision-maker must approve base incentives and requested additional incentives unless the decisionmaker, based upon substantial evidence, makes either of the findings in Paragraph (a) above.
+(Multiple Approvals). - c.
+The decision must include a separate section clearly labeled "Density Bonus/Affordable Housing Incentives Determination."

+- Affordable Housing Incentive Programs - d.
+Regardless of any other findings that may be applicable, the decision-maker must approve base incentives and requested additional incentives unless the decision-maker, based upon substantial evidence, makes either of the findings in Sec.
+9.2.1.G.2.a.